geoalchemy/geoalchemy/doc/tutorial.rst

 Adding GIS features is now as simple as instantiating the model classes and adding them to the SQLAlchemy session object that we created earlier.
-Geoalchemy enables creation of spatial attributes specified using the Well Known Text (WKT) format using geoalchemy `WKTSpatialElement` class.
+GeoAlchemy enables creation of spatial attributes specified using the Well Known Text (WKT) format using GeoAlchemy `WKTSpatialElement` class.

 .. code-block:: python